-SFI's Agenda 20201 strategy aims to position Ireland as a global knowledge leader.
-A key objective of Agenda 2020 is to develop a set of world-leading, large-scale Research Centres that will provide major economic impact for Ireland.
+SFI's 20251 strategy Shaping Our Future aims to position Ireland as a global innovation leader in scientific and engineering research for the advancement of Ireland's economy and society.
+The Shaping Our Future strategy consists of two core ambitions, Delivering Today and Preparing for Tomorrow.
+The Delivering Today ambition focuses on developing talent in Ireland, building on Ireland's excellent research base, and maximising the tangible benefits for our economy and society while the Preparing for Tomorrow ambition targets developing a cohesive research ecosystem capable of taking advantage of new and emergent fields.
+Research Centres play an important role in the Shaping Our Future strategy by driving excellent research, attracting top international talent, and providing economic and societal impact.
 The SFI Research Centres Programme was launched in 2012 to achieve this objective.
 Innovation 20202, Ireland's five-year strategy on research and development, science and technology, and the recently launched National Development Plan 2018-20273 (Project Ireland 2040), which is the overarching policy and planning framework for the social, economic and cultural development of Ireland from 2018 to 2040, commit to further development and scaling of the network of SFI Research Centres.

-SFI Research Centres help link scientists and engineers in partnerships across academia and industry to: (1) develop internationally leading research and respond dynamically to emerging opportunities; (2) foster the development of new and existing Ireland-based companies to create innovative products leading to job creation; (3) attract industry that could make an important contribution to Ireland and its economy; and (4) through the integration of research, education and public engagement, expand educational and career opportunities in, and public understanding of, science and engineering research.
+SFI Research Centres help link scientists and engineers in partnerships across academia and industry. to: (1) develop internationally leading research and respond dynamically to emerging opportunities; (2) foster the development of new and existing Ireland-based companies to create innovative products leading to job creation; (3) attract industry that could make an important contribution to Ireland and its economy; and (4) through the integration of research, education and public engagement, expand educational and career opportunities in, and public understanding of, science and engineering research.
 The SFI Research Centres aim to exploit opportunities in science, engineering, and technology where the complexity of the research agenda requires the advantages of scope, scale, dynamism, synergy, duration, equipment, and facilities that a Centre can provide.
-The consolidation of research activities across higher education institutes in SFI Research Centres aims to create a critical mass of internationally leading researchers in strategic areas which become a key attractant to industry, laying the foundation for effective and productive academic and industrial partnerships.
-Additionally, SFI Research Centres are expected to be excellent, relevant, sustainable, and to serve as international beacons for attracting talent and leveraging non-Exchequer funding with particular emphasis on industry and EU Framework Programmes.
+The consolidation of research activities across higher education institutes in SFI Research Centres aims to create a critical mass of internationally leading researchers in strategic areas which become a key